thedanielmark/dropcast/blockend/README.md

         1. Own Token (NFT or ERC20)
         2. Follow Farcaster account
         3. Have minimum Farcaster followers criteria
     4. Send crosschain transaction to base (only for chains other than base)
-    5. Send funds to super form vault
+    5. Send funds to a vault
 2. Claim airdrop (give required signatures, and world id proof)
     1. Verify world id proof
-    2. Trigger chainlink functions
+    2. Make other verifications off-chain and allow call to this function only by an authorized EOA
-    3. If everything all right, release tokens
+    3. Makes on chain attestation
-    4. Makes on chain attestation
+    4. If cross chain, send a cross chain transaction

 ## Contributors